Contact surgery numbers: Upper bounds on contact surgery numbers

 For example, the red knot in Figure~\ref{fig:S3examples}~$(i)$ has $\tb=2n-1$ and $\rot=0$, where $2n+1$ are the number of self-crossings.
 Thus, the surgery diagram $(i)$ yields $\xi_{1-2n}$.
 All positive odd $\de_3$-invariants can be realized by the same construction starting with a Legendrian unknot with $\tb=-2n-1$ and $\rot=0$ for $K$.

-For the contact structures with even $d_3$-invariants we proceed as follows.
+For the contact structures with even $d_3$-invariants, we proceed as follows.
 Let $K$ be an arbitrary Legendrian knot with Thurston--Bennequin invariant $t$ and rotation number $r$.
 Let $K_2$ be a twice positively stabilized push-off of $K$.
-We perform a contact $(+1)$-surgery along $K_2$ followed by a contact $(-1)$-surgery along where $\Delta$ denotes the boundary of an overtwisted disk in $K_2(+1)$.
+We perform a contact $(+1)$-surgery along $K_2$ followed by a contact $(-1)$-surgery along the red Legendrian knot $L$ shown locally in Figure~\ref{fig:S3abstract} (ii).
+See Figure~\ref{fig:S3examples} (ii) for a global example.
+Note that the red surgery curve $L$ is obtained by performing an interior connected sum

+where $\Delta$ denotes the boundary of an overtwisted disk in $K_2(+1)$ that is disjoint from $K$ in $K_2(+1)$.
 (Recall if one performs a contact $(+1)$-surgery on a stabilized knot then the original knot bounds an overtwisted disk.)
-A local picture is shown in Figure~\ref{fig:S3abstract} (ii) and an example is depicted in Figure~\ref{fig:S3examples} (ii).

-By construction the surgery diagram yields a contact structure on $S^3$.
+By construction, the surgery diagram yields a contact structure on $S^3$.
 Indeed, topologically $L$ is isotopic to $K$ in $K_2(+1)$, since $L$ is obtained from $K$ by connected summing two unknots.
-In the surgered manifold $K_2(+1)$ the $(-1)$-framing of $L$ agrees with the $(+1)$-framing of $K$ and thus the Cancellation Lemma implies that the underlying smooth manifold is $S^3$.
+In the surgered manifold, $K_2(+1)$ the $(-1)$-framing of $L$ agrees with the $(+1)$-framing of $K$ and thus the Cancellation Lemma implies that the underlying smooth manifold is $S^3$.

 Next, it is straightforward to compute in $(S^3,\xist)$ that $\tb(K_2)=t-2$, $\rot(K_2)=r+2$, $\tb(L)=t+2$, $\rot(L)=r$, and $\lk(K_2,L)=t$.
 Thus the linking matrix is

 And with Lemma~\ref{lem:d3} we compute the $d_3$-invariant to be